 - Mobile capabilities

-Although implementing all these expense control measures might seem daunting, companies should look to prioritize T&E features, tools and processes and then develop a roadmap for their integration.
+Although implementing expense report software with all these expense control measures might seem daunting, companies should look to prioritize T&E features, tools and processes and then develop a roadmap for their integration.

 We love you guys!
 Everything is going great.